 - Networking events enable you to first meet someone in a more relaxed setting.

 - Interviews often begin with the interviewer asking for a summary of your background or asking that you take one or two minutes to let them know about you.
-Include high-level themes in your past (e.g., you’ve always been involved in health care at some point in your schooling and in your career).
+Include high-level themes in your past (e.g., you have always been involved in healthcare at some point in your schooling and in your career).
 If themes are not apparent, talk about your achievements and the quality of your efforts.